Arpit000/Arpit000/README.md

 <h3 align="center">A passionate Data Engineer currently based out of Delhi.</h3>

 - 🔭 I’m currently working at **Egon Zender**
+- 💻 Previously worked at **Deloitte** with clients in the FMCG domain.

 <h3 align="left">Connect with me:</h3>
 <p align="left">